FIFA Women's World Cup: Teams reaching the top four

-Best performances by confederations
+Best performance by confederations

 As of 2023, four of the six FIFA confederations have made it to a Women's World Cup final, the only exceptions being CAF (Africa) and the OFC (Oceania).
 CONMEBOL is the only confederation to have made a World Cup final without winning, following Brazil's defeat in the 2007 final.
-The farthest advancing African team was Nigeria, who were eliminated in the quarter finals in 1999.
+The farthest advancing African team was Nigeria, who were eliminated in the quarter-finals in 1999.
 Oceania has sent two teams, Australia and New Zealand, to the World Cup, but Australia did not advance from the group stage until after the country's football association moved to the Asian Football Confederation, and New Zealand (which remains in the OFC) has never advanced to the knockout rounds.

-The United States and Norway are the only teams to have won the tournament in their own confederations, with the U.S. winning in 1999 (at home) and 2015 (in Canada), and Norway in 1995 (in Sweden).
-The United States are also the only team that has won the tournament in every continent was played: Asia (in 1991), Europe (in 2019) and in North America (in 1999 and in 2015).
-Germany has won in Asia (in 2007) and in North America (in 2003), Japan has won in Europe (in 2011).
+The United States and Norway are the only teams to have won a tournament hosted by their own confederations, with the U.S. winning in 1999 (at home) and 2015 (in Canada), and Norway in 1995 (in Sweden).

 Broadcasting and revenue

 As of 2017, the 2015 FIFA Women's World Cup Final was the most watched soccer match in American history with nearly 23 million viewers, more than the 2015 NBA Finals and Stanley Cup.
 It was also the most watched Spanish-language broadcast in tournament history.
 More than 750 million viewers were reported to have watched the tournament worldwide.

-The 2015 Women's World Cup generated almost $73 million.
-By comparison, the 2018 men's tournament generated an estimated $6.1 billion in revenue.
+The 2023 Women's World Cup generated $570 million.
+By comparison, that equates to 9% of the revenue generated by the 2018 men's tournament of $6.1 billion.

+In 2023, FIFA separated broadcast rights for the Women's World Cup from the men's tournament for the first time, and president Gianni Infantino suggested in May 2023 that the 2023 FIFA Women's World Cup might not be broadcast in the "Big 5" European countries due to disappointing offers.
+As of 3 June 2023, FIFA had yet to reach broadcast agreements in Spain, Germany, Italy, France, Japan, or the United Kingdom, with German broadcasters ZDF and ARD bidding 3% as much for the Women's World Cup as the 2022 men's World Cup, French and Spanish broadcasters less than 5%, and Italian broadcasters less than 1%.